Shushpancheak/Strategy-Game/README.md

-# Strategy-Game
-A Programming Technology Project.
-Uses SFML.
-The main aim is to implement different programming patterns.
+The main aim is to implement various programming design patterns.

-## How to build
+## Building
 This game uses [SFML](https://www.sfml-dev.org/tutorials/2.5/).
 So you should download it and somehow link the project to a library.
 Of course, you also should have cmake of the latest version installed.
 ### Linux:
 ```bash